 Most Programs Behave Ethically in the Match

-Although some programs do indeed violate MPA standards, most programs behave ethically in the match, and it is the obligation of all program directors and everyone who interviews applicants to uphold MPA tenets.
+Although some programs do indeed violate MPA standards, a NRMP match violation, most programs behave ethically in the match, and it is the obligation of all program directors and everyone who interviews applicants to uphold MPA tenets.
 Values and ideals start at the top so, if those in positions of power do not demonstrate ethical behavior, applicants are also encouraged to be insincere.
 Such behavior not only violates the MPA but also corrodes some fundamentals of our profession: honesty, good will and professionalism.